-Stage 2: Add the rest of the chopped bacon.
-If you’re using sausage, add it to the pan here.
+Stage 2: Add the rest of the chopped bacon (about 3 slices worth).
+If you’re using sausage, add the rest of it to the pan here.
 Let the bacon render some fat, then add either 1 tsp of butter or a couple tsp of olive oil to the pan.
 Add 1-2 T fresh chopped garlic.
 Stir.
-Add the diced onion, cook for 2-3 minutes.
-Add the chopped bell pepper and cook for 5 minutes, until pepper is almost but not quite as done as you like.
+Add the diced onion and chopped bell pepper and cook for just a minute or two until the vegetables soften slightly.
 You should also season the vegetables – at least throw in some dried basil and thyme, about 1 T of each.
 Turn heat up to medium and pour a good half cup of sherry (up to 1 cup) into the pan.
 Stir well and then allow the sherry to reduce by half, which will take several minutes of boiling.

-Stage 3: After the sherry has reduced down, add the diced fresh summer tomatoes.
+Stage 3: After the sherry has reduced by half (or so), add the diced fresh summer tomatoes.
 Whether you include the seeds is up to you; I don’t get too fussy here.
 Just chop the tomatoes & throw them in.
 Add another round of seasoning, like basil.
-In a bowl or measuring cup, measure 1.5 cups of milk/cream/half & half.
-Add 2 T of cornstarch.
-Stir vigorously with a fork until every bit of cornstarch is dissolved.
-Slowly pour the cream into your pan, stirring as it hits the warm vegetable-sherry mixture.
-Turn up heat a little past high and allow to boil until the cream begins to thicken (because of the corn starch).
+Add about 1.5 cups of cream (or milk or half & half or all three) and slowly pour the cream into the pot, stirring as it hits the warm vegetable-sherry mixture.
+Simmer on medium for 5 minutes, until cream begins to reduce.
+Mix 1 T of cream with 1 T cornstarch in a separate bowl; stir vigorously with a fork until every bit of cornstarch is dissolved.
+Turn up heat a little past high and add this to the pot; allow to boil until the cream begins to thicken (because of the corn starch).

-Return the shrimp and their juices to the pan at this point and check your grits.
+Stage 4: Return the shrimp and their juices (and bacon/sausage used in step 1) to the pan and check your grits; you’re probably ready to add the cheese.
 You can safely “hold” either part of the dish on low heat until the other is done, but don’t add the shrimp into its pan until you know you’re within 5 min of eating.
 (Overcooked shrimp is gummy and gross.)